danielfullmer/xrdesktop-overlay/README.md

   environment.systemPackages = [
     steam

     # If using Gnome:
     gnomeExtensions.xrdesktop

     # If using KDE:
     plasma5.kwin-effect-xrdesktop
     plasma5.kdeplasma-applets-xrdesktop
-   ];
+    qt5.qttools # TODO: Needed for qdbus, can probably be included in the above derivations ];

    # At least one of the following: